WordPress/gutenberg/docs/data/data-core-editor.md

 ### isEditedPostEmpty

 Returns true if the edited post has content.
-A post has content if it has at least one block or otherwise has a non-empty content property assigned.
+A post has content if it has at least one saveable block or otherwise has a non-empty content property assigned.

 *Parameters*